 14 Deities of Children and Motherhood

-In Japan, there are many deities who are worshipped especially for their ability to bless couples with children, and to protect and save children from disaster.
+In Japan, there are many deities worshipped for their ability to bless couples with children, and to protect and save children from disaster.
 These guardians often appear as heroes in modern stories and cartoons.
-Most originated in Hindu myth and over time were incorporated into Buddhism, while others sprang from Japan's indigenous Shinto tradition.
-Over the centuries, however, the two traditions have merged, and many of the deities now share similar attributes.
-For example, the Shinto goddess Koyasu-sama, who grants easy childbirth, has Buddhist counterparts named Koyasu Kannon, Koyasu Jizo, Koyasu Kishibojin, and Jibo Kannon.
+Most originated in Hindu myth and over time were incorporated into Buddhism, while others sprang from Japan’s indigenous Shinto tradition.
+Over the centuries, however, these traditions have merged, and many of the deities now share similar attributes.
+For example, the Shinto goddess Koyasu-sama, who grants easy childbirth, has Buddhist counterparts named Koyasu Kannon, Koyasu Jizo, and Jibo Kannon.

 Suijin Stone Marker -- Suijin, the Ultimate Water Deity of Japan, and Goddess of Easy Childbirth